-Surface cleaning using UV ozone cleaning is typically done as a final step in a cleaning procedure to remove residual organics that are present on the surface of a sample.
+Surface cleaning using UV ozone cleaning is typically done as the final step in a cleaning procedure to remove residual organics that are present on the surface of a sample.
 The process results in an atomically clean surface, free from any organic contaminants.
 Contaminants that can be cleaned with UV ozone cleaning include photoresists, human skin oils, plastic surface / silicon oil residues, resins, cleaning solvent residues, and solder flux.

-During the cleaning process the formation of ozone and oxygen radicals can result in reaction with water molecules present in the air.
+During the cleaning process, the formation of ozone and oxygen radicals can result in a reaction with water molecules present in the air.
 This results in the formation of hydroxide radicals.
 These short lived, highly reactive species can react with bonds on the surface of substrates, resulting in the formation of high energy hydroxide groups.
 This can help with preparation of samples by increasing the surface energy of a substrate.

-Other applications of UV ozone cleaning include surface sterilization, UV curing, UV chemical reactions, the removal of surface monolayers, oxidation of surfaces, and micropatterning.
+Other applications of UV ozone cleaning include UV curing, UV chemical reactions, the removal of surface monolayers, oxidation of surfaces, and micropatterning.
 Common materials that can be treated using UV ozone cleaning include: